exonum/exonum-doc/src/advanced/timestamping-tutorial.md

     }
 ```

-As we intend for the endpoints to be accessinble to external users, we declare
+As we intend for the endpoints to be accessible to external users, we declare
 them as within the `public_scope` of API endpoints.
 We create the following
 endpoints: